Motorcyclist dead following Scarborough collision | CBC News

 Motorcyclist dead following Scarborough collision

-A man is dead after the motorcycle he was riding collided with a car in Scarborough early Sunday morning.
+A 39-year-old man is dead after the motorcycle he was riding collided with a car in Scarborough early Sunday.

-Police say the collision occurred near Kennedy Road and Eglinton Avenue East shortly after 1 a.m.
+Police say the collision occurred on Kennedy Road and Transway Crescent around 1:15 a.m.

-The motorcyclist was thrown from his bike and unconscious on impact, according to police, who noted the driver of the car stayed at the scene.
+The motorcyclist, who was operating a black 2020 Kawasaki Ninja, was thrown from his bike and unconscious on impact, according to police, who noted the 30-year-old driver of the car, a grey 2013 Hyundai Sonata, stayed at the scene.

+Police said the car was making a left turn from the southbound lane and the motorcycle was heading northbound through the intersection.
+Both vehicles were significantly damaged.

 The man was taken to hospital where he was declared dead.